Use Election Management

 Track locations from the field

-The ability to quickly identify the location of ballot collection officers is critical to ballot chain of custody.
+The ability to quickly identify the location of ballot collection officers is critical to maintaining the ballot chain of custody.
 Election officials can understand and document the location of their staff as they visit official ballot drop boxes to collect ballots.

 1. Download the Survey123 field app onto your mobile device.